mrbungle64/ioBroker.ecovacs-deebot/README.md

 ## Known issues

-* The "move" function varies from model to model, so I won't implement it universally
+* The "move" function varies from model to model, so it's not implemented universally
 * The generation of map images is not stable on 32-bit systems
 * and it still does not work properly with the Deebot X1 series and other current models